 When it comes to choosing a credit card that offers better terms than what you may currently have, it’s important to make the distinction between low interest cards and ones with an introductory zero percent offer.
 There are no credit cards that offer 0% interest forever, as the definition of a credit card is a card that lets you pay off a balance over time in exchange for accruing interest on the amount of debt you’re carrying.
 If you want a truly interest free piece of plastic in your wallet, you’d be better off with a charge card which doesn’t carry any interest charges but you have to pay the balance in full every month.
 Or consider just using a debit card, which subtracts the amount of your purchase directly from your bank account.
 Keep in mind that using a debit card won’t help you build a strong credit score as transactions on a debit card are not reported to the big three credit reporting agencies.

 With all of this in mind, it’s important to choose the right low interest card for you that will help you to manage your debt and minimize the amount you owe.
 It’s important to consider not just the short-term benefits but how you’ll use the card in the years ahead.

 In general, if you typically carry a balance — or know that there is a good chance you might have to carry a balance in the future — it’s probably best to choose a card that has a low APR over one with an introductory 0 percent offer, as once the offer expires, the variable APR is likely to be higher than that of a card that has a consistently a low interest rate.

-For anyone looking for a card that will help you spread the cost of a large purchase and pay it off over time, a card with an introductory 0 percent offer might make sense, especially if you find a card that has some lasting value to you after the welcome offer.
+For anyone looking for a card that will help you spread the cost of a large purchase and pay it off over time, a card with an introductory 0 percent offer makes sense, especially if you find a card that has some lasting value to you after the welcome offer.
 Again, make sure to pay off your balance before the introductory period ends, or at least ensure that the variable APR rate after the intro period is favorable.